planningcenter/pco_api_oauth_example_sinatra_ruby/README.md

-# PCO API OAuth Example
+# PCO API OAuth Example - Sinatra + Ruby

 This is an example Sinatra app for demonstrating how one might build an app to authenticate any PCO user and then subsequently use that authentication to query the API using [pco_api](https://github.com/planningcenter/pco_api_ruby).